anwesh08/JavaScript-Notes/Notes.md

 15. Every execution context have there own memory space.

 16. Even if the js file have no code js engine creates a global execution context.
+So the smallest js program is an empty js file.

 17. Window is a global object and collection of functions.